 - Your skills and abilities

 - Demonstrates why the prospective employer should call you in for an interview

 RESUME REVIEW APPOINTMENTS

-Currently enrolled Mesa College students may schedule an appointment to have their resume reviewed by a career counselor.
-To make an appointment, come to the Career Center (I4-306) or contact us at 619-388-2777.
+Currently enrolled Mesa College students and alumni may schedule an appointment to have their resume reviewed by a career counselor or with a career peer ambassor.
+To learn more, click here.

 SELECTED JOB SITES